Lindsey Graham: Immigration reform

 Graham was a supporter of "comprehensive immigration reform", of S. 2611, the McCain-Kennedy Immigration Reform Bill of 2006, and of S. 1348, the Comprehensive Immigration Reform Act of 2007.
 His positions on immigration, and in particular collaborating with Senator Ted Kennedy, earned Graham the ire of conservative activists.
 The controversy prompted conservative activists to support a primary challenge in 2008 by longtime Republican national committeeman Buddy Witherspoon, but Graham won the nomination by a large margin.

 In early 2010, Graham began working with Democratic New York senator Chuck Schumer on immigration reform.
-The talks broke down later that year.
+Their talks on the matter broke down later that year.

 In July 2010, Graham suggested that U.S. citizenship as a birthright guaranteed by the 14th Amendment of the U.S. Constitution should be amended, and that any children born to illegal immigrants in the United States should be considered illegal immigrants.
 He alleged, "Half the children born in hospitals on our borders are the children of illegal immigrants."

 In November 2012, Graham and Schumer resumed their talks on comprehensive immigration reform.
 On January 28, 2013, Graham was a member of a bipartisan group of eight senators that announced principles for comprehensive immigration reform.
 On June 23, 2013, Graham said that the Senate was close to obtaining 70 votes to pass the reform package.

 In May 2019, Graham proposed instituting new immigration laws that would only allow migrants to apply for asylum from their home country or Mexico, smooth the process to deport unaccompanied children to Central America, and extend the period by which migrant children could be detained from 20 days to 100 days.

 In July 2019, Graham visited a migrant detention center in Texas.
 He reacted that it was not "a concentration camp" but "a facility overwhelmed".
 Of the migrants, Graham said, "I don't care if they have to stay in these facilities for 400 days.
 We're not going to let those men go that I saw.
 It would be dangerous."

 Internet and technology

-In May 2018, Graham voted against legislation that would have overturned the FCC's ruling and restored net neutrality.
+In May 2018, Graham voted against legislation that would have overturned an FCC ruling and restored net neutrality.

 In March 2017, Graham voted for the Broadband Consumer Privacy Proposal that removed the FCC's internet privacy rules and allowed internet service providers to sell customers' browsing history without their permission.

 In February 2022, Graham and Richard Blumenthal introduced bipartisan legislation, as part of the EARN IT Act, to incentivize tech companies to remove child sexual abuse material (CSAM) from their platforms and remove blanket immunity for violations of laws related to online child pornography.